FlatPepsi17/MMM-WeatherGraph/README.md

     position: 'top_right',  // This can be any of the regions.
     config: {
       // get your API key at:  https://openweathermap.org/home/sign_up
+      // note that you will need to sign up for the "One Call API 3.0" plan.
+Set the "Calls per day" setting there to 1000 so you never get billed.
       apiKey: 'abcde12345abcde12345abcde12345ab',

       latitude:   37.2431,   // replace with your GPS location